-A federal tax lien (FTL) is the government’s legal claim against a taxpayer’s property when he/she neglects or fails to pay a tax debt.
 It provides notice to the world of the IRS’s interest in the taxpayer’s property.
 FTLs can complicate disposition of property or negatively impact a taxpayer’s credit score.
-FTLs encompass all property, including real estate, personal property and financial assets.
+FTLs encompass all property, including real estate, personal property, and financial assets.
 They can also attach to business property, including accounts receivable.
 FTLs are public and show up on a taxpayer’s credit report for seven years even if the liability is paid in full.
 Unless the taxpayer takes action to get rid of the lien, it may be a potential hindrance, especially when attempting to obtain financing from lenders.

 “Lien withdrawal” may also be an option for some taxpayers.
 Withdrawals can be requested if the liabilities have been paid in full, the lien was filed in error or the lien has become unenforceable.

-If you would like assistance on addressing a Federal Tax Lien, do not hesitate to reach out to us.
+If you would like assistance with addressing a Federal Tax Lien, do not hesitate to reach out to us.